The 20 Best Things to do in Mendoza Argentina

 Of all the plazas, this seems to be the most forgotten about.
 There is a fountain in the center with no water.
 The grass around it seems to be dying.
 I did see several people walking their dogs through here or reading the newspaper on a shady bench.
 There are statues honoring the relationship between Chile and Argentina.

-Plaza Italia has a recently renovated fountain dedicated to Dante Aleghiari and Beatrice, which really livens up the space.
+At Plaza Italia, you can find a recently renovated fountain dedicated to Dante Alighieri and Beatrice.
 There are a lot of trees and shady spots if you want to relax in a less populated space.
 In addition to the fountain, there are statues dedicated to Italy.

 This park is very calm and relaxing.
-There are people walking their dogs and sitting in the shade.
+People are walking their dogs and sitting in the shade.
 It feels clean and safe.
 The contemporary art space is just across the street.

 Nature